 Cost of groceries in Vienna

-Vienna is home to an abundance of grocery chains, such as Billa, Spar and Hoffer.
-At these stores, expats can find a good choice of groceries at reasonable prices.
+Vienna is home to an abundance of grocery chains, such as Billa, Spar, and Hoffer.
+At these shops, you can find a good choice of groceries at reasonable prices.

 Those looking to indulge can head to Spar Gourmet or Merkur, both of which sell a variety of luxury items.
 Expats who are looking to save money should visit Penny Markt, which has many budget grocery options.
 Shopping at local markets is also a great way to save money on local seasonal produce.